-Polymer clay is a maleable, sculptable modelling clay containing plasticisers which, when cured in an oven, polymerise and solidify.
+Polymer clay is a maleable, sculptable modelling clay.
+Containing plasticisers, when the clay is cured (baked) in an oven it polymerises and therefore solidifies.
 Fimo is the chosen brand used to make Supremily Jewellery and is made by Staedtler.
 It comes in solid blocks of many different colours.
 These colours can be used as a paint pallette and blended to create a whole spectrum of different colours.

 An ancient millefiori technique is used to sculpt the clay and gain intricate detail, also used in venetian glass making where molten rods of glass are placed together and stretched out.

-Each block colour is 'conditioned' by rolling it through a pasta machine around 15 times before it is ready to work with, this part is very labour intensive!
+A block of clay is 'conditioned' by rolling it through a pasta machine around 15-20 times before it's ready to work with.

 <<< Click the picture to the left to explore more work in progress in the facebook album (can be viewed by anyone)